implicityhq/Sleak/README.markdown

 Next, the server will look up the nonce and timestamp, to make sure they have not been used before.
 If they have been used, it will reject (see "[Error Handling](#error-handling)") the request.
 If they are new, it will insert them into the look up table (probably a database) and continue with the request.

-After we have our parameters and we know the request has not been already submitted, we will URL encode the parameters.
+After we have our parameters and we know the request has not been already submitted, we will form encode the parameters.
 Then the server will HMAC-SHA256 hash the parameters using the previously looked up the `private-key`.

 The last step is comparing the server generated digest and the one provided in the `Authorization` header.
 If they are the same, the server will continue and execute the request, otherwise it will reject the request.